Kauai is Calling

 Polihale State Park is at the end of the road on the Southwestern corner of the island where the Na Pali Coast begins.
 However, the last 3 or so miles of the road to Polihale are unpaved and pretty bumpy.
 This is where the four wheel drive vehicle would come in handy.
 I’m pretty comfortable driving in rough conditions, and ended up turning back because I didn’t think my Hyundai sedan was going to make it.
 I regret not having a more equipped vehicle!

 To get to the trail head, drive to the end of the road on the Northwestern corner of the island and park at either Haena or Ke’e Beaches.
-See my Related Post for advice on keeping your vehicle safe.
+Read my post on hiking the Kalalau Trail for advice on keeping your vehicle safe.

 Kauai has kind of a bad reputation for being really expensive, but you really can explore the island on a budget.
 These must-see sites are all free!